Israel’s ethnic cleansing of northern Gaza is gathering pace

 The war is entering one of its grimmest phases as the Israeli army tightens its grip on northern Gaza and enacts a ‘scaled down’ version of a plan to turn Gaza City, including refugee camps such as Beit Hanoun, Beit Lahia and Jabalia, into a closed ‘military zone’ emptied of Palestinian residents.
 Over 42,000 Palestinians have been killed and over 100,000 wounded, though these figures are likely to be a vast undercount since Israel’s campaign in Gaza began and has since morphed into genocide and ethnic cleansing.

 The situation on the ground is hellish.
-According to Medecins Sans Frontiers, humanitarian aid has been cut off from northern Gaza since the beginning with the Israeli army enacting its plan to strangle starved refugee camps of supplies and force them to leave.
+According to Medecins Sans Frontiers, humanitarian aid has been cut off from northern Gaza since the beginning of October with the Israeli army enacting its plan to strangle starved refugee camps of supplies and force them to leave.
 The man-made starvation in the north is not a byproduct of war, but a policy of the army as civilians refuse to leave the area as it struggles to uproot Hamas’ operatives that continue to fight in the north of the strip.
 “Remove the entire civilian population from the north,” Uzi Rabi, a senior researcher at Tel Aviv University said in an interview with 103FM, eluding to the current offensive being waged by the army.
 “Whoever remains there will be lawfully sentenced as a terrorist and subjected to a process of starvation or extermination.”

 As with any insurgency, the tactics of the Israelis have become increasingly brutal.
 In December 2023, the army’s spokesperson Daniel Hagari claimed that the Israelis were entering ‘the final stages of operational control’ in northern Gaza.
 Nearly a year on from this statement, the reality is far different with the army.
 Only this week, three reservists were killed in the Jabalia refugee camp, adding to the hundreds of Israeli soldiers killed in a year-long campaign to eliminate Hamas, and the hundreds killed during Hamas’s surprise attack on October 7 which killed nearly 1,200 Israelis.